ibraim-gm/emacs-devtools/OLD_WINDOWS.md

+**Warning**: These are the old Windows-specific instructions to install emacs-devtools.
+Using the current version, you shouldn't need to do anything that is described here; this file now only exists for historic reasons.

 ## Windows Notes
 As usual, Windows sucks and you shouldn't be using it for anything remotely serious.
 However, there are times when you're **forced** to use this flawed OS